Search This Blog

 2. Full-Value Protection offers to repair or replace an item with one of a similar value.
 This option is available for purchase when you contract a mover.
 While this kind of policy offers coverage based on the current market value of your property, it excludes items worth more than $100 per pound.

 What isn't covered by movers are property damage caused by natural disasters, items the movers failed to pack, and damage caused after the fact if you instruct the company to move your belongings to a storage facility they don't own and the damage occurs there.
 For all these contingencies, you'll need to either obtain a rider from your existing insurer or purchase third-party coverage.
+If you would like to get a free instant competitive liability quote click here.

 DIY Moves:

 Should you opt for added coverage if you rent a moving truck and do the move yourself?
 The short answer is yes.
 That's because your auto insurance won't cover a rental truck.
 That means if the truck is damaged you could be on the hook to repair or replace it, even if the accident wasn't your fault.
 (This includes damage by acts of God like fire and storm damage.
 You could also be hit with charges to recover the rental income the mover lost while the truck was out of commission.
 Last but not least, supplemental insurance will usually cover your cargo and any passengers in the truck with you.
 For instance, U-Haul's Safemove Plus policy provides up to $1 million in exclusion-free liability coverage.
 Spend a little and get a lot.
+If you would like to get a free instant competitive liability quote click here.

 Are you covered if a non-authorized person drives your rental truck?
 Probably not.
 That means if you let anyone but those listed on the supplemental insurance drive the truck and they get in an accident or damage the vehicle, you could wind up on the hook for the damages.